Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Introduction.rst

 In general, quib operations are declarative; they define a quib with a specified function and arguments, but do not immediately execute this function.
-For example, the statement above, ``mean_z_zqr = np.average(z_sqr)`` creates a new quib whose function is to perform ``np.average`` on the value of ``z_sqr``, but this averaging operation is not yet computed (deferred evaluation).
-Instead, as shown below, the quib’s function is only evaluated when we ask for the value of the quib.
+For example, the statement above, ``mean_z_zqr = np.average(z_sqr)`` created a new quib whose function is to perform ``np.average`` on the value of ``z_sqr``, but this averaging operation has not yet been computed (deferred evaluation).
+Instead, as shown below, the quib’s function is only evaluated the value of the quib is requested.

 Quib functions are only evaluated when their output value is needed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^